 John Martin Hull was born on April 22nd 1935 in Corryong, a small town in north-eastern Victoria, Australia.
 He was the second of four children; two girls and two boys.
 His father, John Eaglesfield Hull, was a Methodist minister.
 (See biographical note).
 His mother, Madge Enid Hull (née Huttley), was a school teacher.
 (Read the fascinating Beenak Story, an account of her experience as a newly qualified teacher in the Australian outback in the 1920's, which she wrote in the 1960's for her family.
 Rediscovered in 2006, it is now on the website in full.)
 John wrote at length about his parents and the way in which his Christian faith started from theirs and subsequently developed, in an article called The Shadow of My Parents.

 As was normal for Methodist ministers, the family moved every three or four years, spending time in various country towns in Victoria and Tasmania.
 John's secondary education was at Bendigo High School in the former gold mining town of Bendigo, and then at Melbourne Boys High School.
-He studied for a general arts degree in the University of Melbourne from 1953 to 1955, trained as a secondary school teacher in 1956, and then taught for nearly three years in Caulfield Grammar School, Melbourne.
-While he was teaching he studied part-time for a postgraduate B Ed in the philosophy and psychology of education.
+He studied for a general arts degree in the University of Melbourne from 1953 to 1955 (three calendar years), trained as a secondary school teacher in 1956, and then taught for nearly three years in Caulfield Grammar School, Melbourne.
+While teaching he studied part-time for a postgraduate B.Ed. in the philosophy and psychology of education.

 |Melbourne Boys High School||Fitzwilliam College Cambridge|

 He studied theology in the University of Cambridge, England, from 1959 to 1962, where he was a member of Fitzwilliam College and the Congregational theological seminary Cheshunt College, since amalgamated with Westminster College.